MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/bitlocker/Enable-BitLocker.md

 paused, it resumes encryption on the volume.

 By default, this cmdlet encrypts the entire drive.
 If you use the *UsedSpaceOnly* parameter, it only encrypts the used space on the disk.
-This option can significant reduce encryption time.
+This option can significantly reduce encryption time.

 It is common practice to add a recovery password for an operating system volume using the **Add-BitLockerKeyProtector** cmdlet, save the recovery password using the